Nicolas369/rick-and-morty-app/README.md

   > API-REST
 ```

+The Application manages a state of characters, locations and episodes with their respective pages. where an unnecessary query is not made unless the information is not in the store.
+I also implemented an HTTP-Interceptor as a demonstration of where a possible place to put a JWT as authentication for each query would go.

 To run the application you need to have Angular CLI and Node.js installed.
 To use the application simply clone the repository to your local machine and run the `npm install` and `ng serve` commands in that order.

 Enjoy the application. 😃